Progressive Web Apps: How They're Transforming Mobile App Development?

 Users love PWAs because these apps can be used without an internet connection, too.
 The caching functionality stores your layout elements and loads them into browsers, so users can access your website or store without having continual internet connectivity.

 PWAs allow you to send push notifications to your customers.
 You can send them push messages about your latest products and offers.
 Thus, push notifications will be a great marketing option for you.
-They will reduce your marketing expenditure for advertising a new product or offer.
+They will reduce your effective mobile marketing expenditure for advertising new product or offer.

 PWA for Mobile